 Protein foam is the result of protein-based wastes coating small air bubbles, which causes them to stick together and form a "smelly" foam.
 It is far more prevalent in saltwater aquariums but is seen occasionally in freshwater aquariums as well.
 Saltwater aquarium systems can take advantage of the natural foaming of protein by utilizing protein skimmers; this process removes excess proteins from the surface of the water.
 However, protein skimmers are not effective in freshwater aquariums.

-If protein foam is present, it is an indication that the tank needs a good cleaning.
-Make sure the filter is clean, and remove any debris in the tank.
-Count your fish, as you may find that one has died and is hidden behind plants or rocks.
-A fish corpse is a rich source of protein, and frequently the root cause of protein foam.
+If protein foam is present, it is an indication that the aquarium needs a good cleaning.
+Make sure the filter is clean, and remove any debris in the aquarium using a gravel vacuum.
+Regular water changes, filter maintenance, and routine gravel cleaning will ensure that you do not have a problem with protein foam.

 You may find that a fish has died in a protected hiding place behind plants or rocks.
 A disintegrating fish corpse is a rich source of protein, and frequently the root cause of protein foam.
 It is wise to visualize and count your fish daily to ensure none are missing.
 Decaying plants can also produce protein wastes, so trim dead leaves off your aquatic plants and remove them from the aquarium

 If you have a male Labyrinth fish, such as a Betta or Gourami, patches of new foam might just be a bubblenest produced by the male fish.
 The blowing sticky bubbles into a floating foamy mat or nest is a mating display that attracts the female.